Welcome

 The Department of English and World Languages offers:

-- Bachelor of arts (BA) degrees in: Spanish, English, and Public and Professional Writing
+• Bachelor of arts (BA) degrees in: English and Public and Professional Writing

-- In collaboration with the Department of Teacher Education and Leadership Studies, Bachelor of science (BS) degrees in: Spanish Education and Integrated Language Arts.
+• In collaboration with the Department of Teacher Education and Leadership Studies, a Bachelor of science (BS) degree in Integrated Language Arts.

-- Academic Minors in: Spanish, English Studies, British and American Literature, Public and Professional Writing, Linguistics, and Creative Writing.
+• Academic Minors in: English Studies, British and American Literature, Public and Professional Writing, Linguistics, and Creative Writing.

-- Coursework in American Sign Language, German, Latin, and Film Studies.
+• Coursework in American Sign Language, Italian, Spanish, and Film Studies.

 For information about our academic programs, contact the Department Chair or the following Program Coordinators: